 Once you own property, you are completely responsible for it.
 When tenants occupy the building, they are only responsible for the rent and whatever else you agree on.
 The building itself is your responsibility.

-Let’s look at some duties that become yours as soon as you make the investment:
+Let’s look at some duties that become yours as soon as make the best investment for your needs:

 - Follow all federal and state laws for a rental and know them well.